-g.
-Item 7: Qualified Domestic Trust Elections
+f.
+Item 6: Qualified Domestic Trust Elections

-Item 7, new in the 2022-2023 Plan, is described as "Regulations under §20.2056A-2 for qualified domestic trust elections on estate tax returns, updating obsolete references."
+Item 6, which was new in the 2022-2023 Plan, is described as "Regulations under §20.2056A-2 for qualified domestic trust elections on estate tax returns, updating obsolete references."
 Reg. §20.2056A-2 is among the qualified domestic trust (QDOT) regulations added in 1995.
 There is no reason to think that this project is intended to make any substantive changes, in contrast to merely "updating obsolete references."

-h.
-Items 8 and 9: Allocation of GST Exemption
+g.
+Items 7 and 8: Allocation of GST Exemption